-Katrina Kelly is a native of Lexington, Kentucky.
 She has a Bachelor of Science in Landscape Architecture and a Bachelor of Arts in Music.
-She has won numerous awards for her design work and musicianship.
+She has won awards for her landscape designs and musicianship.

 Her interest in native plants began while volunteering at the Salato Wildlife Education Center in Frankfort, Kentucky with Mary Carol Cooper in 2004.
 She continued her interest of garden design during her employment at the UK Arboretum under Marcia Farris in 2009.

 “I started gardening over 15 years ago with a small vegetable garden and a couple of spaces for a native plant garden.
-Somehow I knew instinctively how to grow a garden and start plants from seed.
-Since then, I’ve always had some type of garden, even if it was potted plants at an apartment.
+It’s always been instinctive to me how to grow a garden and all about the plants.
+Since then, I’ve always had some type of garden, even if it was a tiny window box.
 I started learning about native plants in 2004, and began my studies in landscape architecture in 2006.
 Since then I have expanded my design focus on ecological garden design and practices.
 I saw the need and desire for this type of garden design by the community and also find it extremely fascinating.”

 What Is an ecological garden or ‘Living Landscape’?